 Skin assessment happens throughout the head-to-toe sequence, but this is where you complete a dedicated review.

 Inspection: Assess skin color throughout (note pallor, jaundice, cyanosis, erythema, mottling).
-Inspect for lesions — use the ABCDE criteria for moles and pigmented lesions (Asymmetry, Border irregularity, Color variation, Diameter > 6 mm, Evolution).
+Inspect for lesions using the ABCDE criteria for moles and pigmented lesions (Asymmetry, Border irregularity, Color variation, Diameter > 6 mm, Evolution).
 Document any wounds, ulcers, or bruising using size (length × width × depth), location, and appearance.
+For an open wound, follow the structured approach in wound assessment.

 Palpation: Assess skin turgor by gently pinching the skin over the sternum or forearm and releasing.
 Normal skin returns immediately.
 Tenting (slow return) suggests dehydration, though it is less reliable in older adults due to normal age-related loss of skin elasticity.
 Assess skin temperature and moisture bilaterally.